RoxaneMorin/Quille2/README.md

 My next steps will likely be:
 - Implementing a few more character data structures (long term needs, miscellaneous personality quirks).
-- Expanding the character creation UI for the above.
-Adding the ability to sort items by categories, such as general interest "domains".
 - Sketching out UI for needs.
 - Further modularizing character needs?
 (At the moment, personality elements' impact on a need are set in the need’s scriptableObject instance.
 This could be decoupled.)
 - Sketching out a basic data model for interactions, and logic for characters’ to choose the best fit for satisfying a specific need.
 Stress testing once that is done.